knowmad411dev/MyBrain/Notes/Ollama with AI SearXNG.md

 Video-URL: https://www.youtube.com/watch?v=GMlSFIp1na0&list=WL&index=3
 tags:
 - ollama
+- rag
+- docker
 ---

-**Summary of the Video**
+## **Ollama with AI SearXNG

 In this video, Matt Williams, a founding member of the Ollama team, explains how to integrate web search functionality into local AI models using Ollama and SearXNG.
-This integration allows AI models to access the latest information from the internet, overcoming the limitation of models being restricted to their training data or manually added information via Retrieval-Augmented Generation ([[RAG]]).
+This integration allows AI models to access the latest information from the internet, overcoming the limitation of models being restricted to their training data or manually added information via Retrieval-Augmented Generation (RAG).

 ---